 Treatment for Teeth Grinding

 Stress is the primary cause for teeth grinding.
 Lifestyle changes and relaxation techniques may help reduce or stop your teeth grinding.
 Although in many cases, professional treatment is needed to correct the source of the problem, and repair damage caused by teeth grinding.
 Dr cain offers a few treatments that can address the problem, as well as the effects teeth grinding leaves behind.

-Dr. Cain may use a teeth grinding mouthguard, or bite guard, to prevent teeth grinding during sleep.
+Dr. Cain may use a teeth grinding mouthguard, or bite guard, to prevent damage from teeth grinding during sleep.
 A bite guard is a customized removable appliance, similar to a sports mouthguard, that is made to fit over your teeth and protect them.
 Bite guards are made in a dental lab.
 After a dental exam, Dr. Cain will take impressions of your teeth and send them to a dental lab for fabrication.
 You will need to come back another day to receive your bite guards.

 Bite Alignment Therapy

 Often times a bite correction procedure is needed to restore proper balance to the teeth.
 Treatment may include reshaping the teeth with dental bonding, invisible braces, dental crowns, dental veneers or dental implants.
 It all depends on how severe your teeth grinding issue is.
 We will determine the best course of action after an initial dental exam, and never recommend unnecessary treatments.

 Cosmetic Dentistry to Repair Damage

 Once the teeth grinding causes have been successfully treated, your dentist will focus on repairing damage caused by teeth grinding.
 Chronic teeth grinding can leave teeth worn, chipped or broken.
 Dr. Cain may repair teeth using dental crowns, porcelain veneers or cosmetic bonding.
 Again, this will depend on the severity of your unique issue.

 Schedule A Consultation